lhs-open/lhs-guide/docs/index.md

 # 5. ML-enabled LHS Simulation

 With the new synthetic patient technologies, it is now possible to synthesize patient records for a simulated EMR, and then simulate ML-LHS using the synthetic data to explore the benefits of LHS.
 LHS simulation represents an efficient way to develop ML algorithms and LHS processes, which can be applied to real patient data for building ML-LHS units.
-Because synthetic patient data based on public data has no privacy concerns, LHS simulation serves as an vehicle for shareing data and collaborating on algorithm development across organizations in large scale.
+Because synthetic patient data based on public data has no privacy concerns, LHS simulation serves as an vehicle for sharing data and collaborating on algorithm development across organizations in large scale.
 This simulation step can potentially save a lot of time in the overall LHS project schedules.

 We conducted the first simulation study of ML-enabled LHS using synthetic patients generated by the Synthea technology, which has been published in [Nature Scientific Reports](https://www.nature.com/articles/s41598-022-23011-4) (Chen 2022).
 As a starting point, the study results are summarized below.